Mendasp/NS2Plus/README.md

     - Fixed a rare script error occurring while spectating a dying enemy.
     - Fixed that the information (e.g. hp percentage) of the custom nameplates did not update instantly.
     - Fixed that the research progress tooltip started fading out at creation of the tooltip.
 This caused the tooltip often to not even show up.
     - Fixed that the exo's left minigun's cinematics did not get hidden with minimal particles or hidden viewmodel options enabled.

-- 26/12/2017
-	- Fixed compatibility problem with b320 emissive-toggle change (power-state changes)
-	- Fixed that the custom nameplate style options did not work.
-Please note that the displayed information of the custom nameplate styles may only update every 200 ms.

 Server settings
 ===============
 Server operators can adjust some features for NS2+ through the console (typing "sv_plus" in console), or change them in the NS2PlusServerSettings.json file located in the server config folder.